emyuan124/cshs-website/README.md

 Currently, this is just getting started, so expect some minor breakage.

 ## Making a development version

-Note: The instructions below are EXTREMELY complicated and there are much easier ways to work on a PHP webpage on your own machine.
-I (Elijah) will work on re-writing these instructions soon

-Note 2: In order to work on the website, you do need your own personal computer

-Note 3: All instructions are intended for windows users.
-Linux users probably are 5 steps ahead of me and I have not tested any of these instructions on a Mac.

 In order to run this, you will need a web server (I recommend [Apache](https://httpd.apache.org/) with PHP and RewriteEngine (or similar)

 ### PHP